Meyer Wolfe

-Meyer (Mike) Wolfe (1897-1985), also known as Meyer R. Wolfe, was an American sculptor.
+Meyer R. Wolfe (September 10, 1897– 1985), also known as Mike Wolfe, was an American painter, lithographer and sculptor.
 His best work is representative of a school of regional realism that arose in the 1930s as a response to European Modernism.

 Wolfe was born in Louisville, Kentucky, and grew up in Nashville, Tennessee.
 After studies in Chicago at the Academy of Fine Arts and at the Art Students League of New York under John French Sloan, he went to Paris to train under Pierre Lauren at the Académie Julian.